Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 • Ordinary: 4 years; with evasion: 10 years.

-• Coupling clause: § 171 (7) AO ties tax assessment to criminal limitation—tax claims may remain open as long as prosecution is possible.
+• Coupling clause: § 171 (7) AO ties tax assessment to criminal limitation—claims may remain open as long as prosecution is possible.

 Record Retention During Tax Criminal Proceedings (§ 147 AO)